itsyourpalsal/itsyourpalsal/README.md

 <h1 align="center">Hi 👋, I'm Salvador Beltran</h1>
 <h3 align="center">Mission-driven Full Stack Web Developer.
 Recently earned a certificate in Full Stack development from the University of Central Florida.
-Continually honing the skills learned at UCF such as HTML, CSS, JavaScript, React.js, and more, while expanding my knowledge by learning new skills like Angular and Python.<br>
+Continually honing the skills learned at UCF such as HTML, CSS, JavaScript, React.js, and more, while expanding my knowledge by learning new skills like Angular and Python.</br>

 After applying myself to the bootcamp, I discovered a passion for Web Development.
 I couldn't get enough of it.
 I'm currently sharpening my skills to make websites for friends and family.
 I'm looking into freelancing in the mean time until I can bring that passion into a full-time role.</h3>